 Culturing Daphnia in a Shrimp Tank

 There are mixed reactions regarding the idea of housing Daphnia with other aquatic animals like shrimp and snails.

 Although they contribute positively by cleaning up sediment particles and debris on the bottom, you should also consider the likelihood of something going wrong.

 Dwarf shrimp may catch and eat some Daphnia.
-However, I would not worry about that, Daphnia are no treat at all to the shrimp.
-Therefore, even if there are some losses, they are so minor that you will never notice it.
+However, I would not worry about that, Daphnia are no threat at all to the shrimp.
+Therefore, even if there are some losses, they are so minor that you will never notice them.

 Note: Daphnia will not harm the newly born shrimps.
 They are absolutely safe even for the shrimplets.